Skip to content

 What's the Bottom Line?
 The Best Way to Store Green Tea Is...

 Use an AirScape container, or at least an airtight, opaque matcha container.
-If you live in a hot place, store the matcha container in the fridge; however, be sure to let it come to room temperature before opening the container.
-Lastly, prepare matcha within two months of opening and keep unopened containers for no longer than one year.
+If you live in a hot place, store the Matcha container in the fridge; however, be sure to let it come to room temperature before opening the container.
+Lastly, prepare matcha within two months of opening and keep unopened containers for one year.

 Green Tea Infographic